organisciak/dissertation/document/1_intro.md

 Doing so will both adopt work that I have performed during my doctoral studies and contribute new research.

 This study cannot account for all possible situations and methods for accounting for human-introduced variance before and after crowdsourcing collection.
-Rather, each chapter will focus on a more narrowly scoped sub-problem in the area, to give this study grounding for a thorough exploration of the larger problem space.
+Rather, each chapter will focus on a more narrowly scoped sub-problem in the area, to give this study the grounding necessary for a thorough exploration of the larger problem space.

 ### Take Away